aosabook/500lines/contingent/chapter.rst

-Code that is simply using the graph sees only interface verbs — the method calls — when manipulating a graph, i.e. each time an edge is added or some other operation performed:
+Code that is simply using the graph sees only interface verbs — the method calls — when manipulating a graph, as when an edge is added or some other operation performed:

 >>> g.add_edge('index.rst', 'index.html')
 >>> g.add_edge('tutorial.rst', 'tutorial.html')